barbazul/1kfa/mod_guide_campaigns.md

 a figurative "ordinary world", they go to a "mysterious world", and finally, they return.

-As you and your players create the narrative, you will have opportunities to shape events.
+As you and the other players create the narrative, you will have opportunities to shape events.
 You decide how the world and the NPCs react to the actions of the PCs, and you have the freedom to describe the "meanwhile" -- all the goings-on "off-screen".
 Use these powers to pull the narrative into a multi-chapter structure,